Spirulina Benefits: The Best Nutrition Supplements for Runners

 100 grams of Spirulina supplies 290 kilocalories.
 For illustration, 1 teaspoon of Spirulina is about 3 grams.

-Based on available studies, Spirulina benefits for human body seem to be substantial.
-Experts agree that lot more research still needs to be done though.
+Based on available studies, Spirulina benefits for the human body seem to be substantial.
+Experts agree that a lot more research still needs to be done though.
 Let’s have a look at what we already know.

 Rich in protein

 Looking at the composition, the first thing that strikes you is the high level (50% – 70%) of proteins.
 Spirulina is actually one of the few plant-based foods considered as “complete protein”.
 It means that it provides amino acids that our body needs but can’t produce on its own.
 That makes Spirulina very valuable for vegans.